 I feel it is now time to create more allies, create more supportive organizations, and give a way for organizations that want to become intersex inclusive direction on how they can help us end these atrocities that intersex people face.
 These human rights violations are in regards to aborting healthy intersex fetuses, and ending non-consenting… Continue reading Why I feel INTERSEX should be added to the LGBTQ+ rainbow

 Here is my story in short: I believed I was a disorder, a condition, and a syndrome most my life.
-It took Pidge Pagonis, Hida Viloria, Cary Gabriel Costello Ph.D., Tiger Devore Ph.D., Tony Briffa, Buck Angel, Judi Herring, M.D., and many other amazing souls, to help me realize that my adrenal condition (Non-Classical CAH),… Continue reading Anunnaki shares his life story
+It took Pidgeon Pagonis, Hida Viloria, Cary Gabriel Costello Ph.D., Tiger Devore Ph.D., Tony Briffa, Buck Angel, Judi Herring, M.D., and many other amazing souls, to help me realize that my adrenal condition, and PCOS,… Continue reading Anunnaki shares his life story

 Yup, I used to have chromosome Dysphoria!
 It was caused by science not catching up with my very real existence as an intersex nonconforming man.
 Chromosome Dysphoria is very real.
 Chromosome dysphoria happens when we are taught that only females can have XX chromosomes and males have XY chromosomes, and we believe this myth!
 To… Continue reading Gender is NOT Determined by Our Sex Chromosomes.